sam-coder23/saatuuuuuu/readme.md

-How to generate generate WebUI.war -
+How to generate generate CrisisRoomUI.war -

 Following files are needed to achive this -
 files: "build_new.xml"
-This is palced at the root of the project
+This is placed at the root of the project

 Step 1 -
 Install NodeJS version 4.5.0 in "C:\Lang\nodejs".